All about HC-05 Bluetooth Module | Connection with Android

 Now finally as we have done our first basic project with the HC-05 module and the Android programming, we can move on to complex electronic bots and make there wired connection to wireless using this amazing module HC-05 and also we now know to make a custom app.

-You can find the above code in form of Android Studio Project commited here.
+You can find the above code in form of Android Studio Project committed here.